smizell/smizell.github.io/_posts/2016-11-17-hypermedia-design.markdown

   viewTodoItem:
     description: |
-      Once an item has been completed, the `mark-complete` affordance is no longer available.
+      Once an item has been completed, the `mark-complete` action is no longer available.
     scenarios:
       incompleteTodo:
         when: